xpipe-io/xpipe/SECURITY.md

 All artifacts of every release are automatically analyzed on VirusTotal and you can find the results linked at the bottom of every release.
-From there you should be able to get a better overview over the actual threat level of X-Pipe instead of purely relying on Windows Defender.
+From there you should be able to get a better overview over the actual threat level of XPipe instead of purely relying on Windows Defender.

 ### macOS